-Not your Roxy Girl - Curvy Latinx creates the largest worldwide community of female surfers
+Not your Roxy Girl - Curvy Latinx creates the world's largest community of female surfers

-With over 9,000 women and counting, Latinx woman, Vanessa Yeager, created the world's largest community of female surfers.
+With almost 10,000 women and counting, Latinx woman, Vanessa Yeager, created the world's largest community of female surfers.

 When you think of a California surfer girl, you probably imagine an athletic young girl with bleach blonde hair and sun kissed skin who's spent her whole life on the beach.
 Perhaps an image so prominent in surf ads created by big surf brands like Roxy in ad campaigns like Roxy Girl.

 Vanessa Yeager is anything but a "Roxy Girl".
-This Newport Beach based, self proclaimed "curvy latina" grew up in the inland empire swimming and water-skiing with her step-dad and at age 14 new that surfing would become a part of her life long vision board.
+This Newport Beach based, self proclaimed "curvy latina" grew up in the inland empire swimming and water-skiing with her step-dad.
+At age 14 she knew that surfing would become a part of her life long vision board.

 Meet Vanessa Yeager